TrellixVulnTeam/swahilipython_SCMU/Doc/library/formatter.rst

 .. class:: DumbWriter(file=None, maxcol=72)

-   Simple writer class which writes output on the :term:`file object` passed in as *file* or, if *file* is omitted, on standard output.
+   Simple writer kundi which writes output on the :term:`file object` passed in as *file* or, if *file* is omitted, on standard output.
 The output is simply word-wrapped to the number of columns specified by *maxcol*.
-This class is suitable for reflowing a sequence of paragraphs.
+This kundi is suitable for reflowing a sequence of paragraphs.